 Cover image: Photo by Ben Blennerhassett on Unsplash

-Author Bio: Susan Saurel is a part of the community of professional essay writers.
+Author Bio: Susan Saurel is a part of the community of free essay writers.
 She offers top paper writing service reviews and the best essay help in Houston, Texas.
 Susan spends most of her time traveling around the globe and discovering hidden gems around the world.
-She is a freelance proofreader at write my essay.
-Her hobby is photography and tells the stories of her trips by capturing moments iconic for the countries she is visiting.
+She is a freelance proofreader for writing my essay.
+Her hobby is photography and tells the stories of her trips by capturing moments iconic to the countries she is visiting.